Able-Bodied Adults Without Dependents and Mandatory Work Participants FAQ

 What should I do if I receive a notice that my benefits will be sanctioned (stopped) on a certain effective date and I have new information to report?

-- Prior to a sanction taking effect, you will receive a notice from the Department informing you that your local CareerSource center has determined you to be out of compliance with work requirements.
-You will be given a due date to contact the Department to report a change in circumstance or a good cause reason for not completing the work requirements.
+- Prior to a sanction taking effect, you will receive a notice from DCF informing you that your local CareerSource center has determined you to be out of compliance with work requirements.
+You will be given a due date to contact DCF to report a change in circumstance or a good cause reason for not completing the work requirements.

 What happens once I receive 3 months of time-limited food assistance?